• Skip to primary navigation

 Night Shot

-The bread and butter mode of the Google Pixel 6 camera in my opinion.
+The bread-and-butter mode of the Google Pixel 6 camera in my opinion.
 Primarily because I’m a landscape photographer.
 Not only does this mode allow you to take better images at night, but it also can help daylight images pop.
 I’ve always been a fan of bringing out the details in the shadows via Lightroom when taken with my Nikon D750.
 But here, Google helps get rid of lingering shadows when using this during the day.

 Google Pixel 6 Night Shot